demisto/content/Packs/CybleEventsV2/README.md

     | Incident Fetch Limit | Maximum incidents to be fetched every time.
 Upper limit is 50 incidents. | False |
     |First fetch time| Time interval for first fetch (retroactive), by days only.
 Maximum of 7 days for retroactive value is allowed| True

-4. Click **Test** to validate the URLs, token, and connection.
+4. To ensure that fetch incidents works:

-5. In addition:
+    * Select the Fetches incidents radio button.
-    * Make sure that under "Incident type" you&#39;ve selected the incident type you want to work with and it is the same one you&#39;ve selected once you created the new field.
-In our example: "Cyble Vision Alert V2".
+    * Under Incident type, select Cyble Vision Alert V2.

-    * The option "Fetch Incidents" is checked.
+5. Click **Test** to validate the URLs, token, and connection.

 ## Commands